plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 - **(c)** Any Cercle Member may ask the Proposer clarifying questions about the Tension behind the Proposal, or about any examples the Proposer shared to illustrate the Tension.
 If the Facilitator believes the Proposer is not answering them in good faith, the Facilitator must deem the Proposal dropped.
 - **(d)** The Objector may suggest an amended Proposal, and offer reasonable arguments for why it should resolve the Tension.
 Then, upon the Objector’s request, the Proposer must present a reasonable argument for why the amended Proposal would fail to resolve the Tension in at least one of the examples the Proposer used to illustrate the Tension.
 If needed, the Proposer may add another example to illustrate why the amended Proposal would fail to resolve the Tension.
 If the Facilitator believes the Proposer is unable or unwilling to do so, the Facilitator must deem the Proposal dropped.

-### 3.3 Governance Meetings
+### 3.3 Gouvernance Meetings

-The Secretary of a Cercle is responsible for scheduling ***"Governance Meetings"*** to enact the Cercle’s Governance Process.
-The Cercle's Facilitator is responsible for facilitating Governance Meetings in alignment with the rules herein.
+The Secretary of a Cercle is responsible for scheduling ***"Gouvernance Meetings"*** to enact the Cercle’s Processus de Gouvernance.
+The Cercle's Facilitator is responsible for facilitating Gouvernance Meetings in alignment with the rules herein.

-In addition to any regular Governance Meetings of the Cercle, the Secretary must schedule special Governance Meetings promptly upon request of any Cercle Member.
-The requester may further specify an intention for a special Governance Meeting and any limits on what the meeting may change.
+In addition to any regular Gouvernance Meetings of the Cercle, the Secretary must schedule special Gouvernance Meetings promptly upon request of any Cercle Member.
+The requester may further specify an intention for a special Gouvernance Meeting and any limits on what the meeting may change.
 This may include focusing the meeting on a specific Tension, or limiting it to only modifying certain Rôles.
-In that case, the authority of that special Governance Meeting is constrained to only processing Proposals for the stated intent, and only making changes within the stated limits.
+In that case, the authority of that special Gouvernance Meeting is constrained to only processing Proposals for the stated intent, and only making changes within the stated limits.

 #### 3.3.1 Attendance

-All Cercle Members of a Cercle may participate in its Governance Meetings.
+All Cercle Members of a Cercle may participate in its Gouvernance Meetings.
 The acting Facilitator and Secretary may also participate even if they are not Cercle Members of the Cercle.
 In that case, they become temporary Cercle Members for the duration of the meeting.

-As a Cercle Rep for a Cercle, you may invite any Associé to join the Governance Meeting of any Cercle immediately containing your Cercle.
+As a Cercle Rep for a Cercle, you may invite any Associé to join the Gouvernance Meeting of any Cercle immediately containing your Cercle.
 You may only extend this invitation to one Associé at a time, and only to aid in the processing of a specific Tension affecting the Cercle you represent.
 You must sense this Tension yourself as well, and believe it makes sense to process in the Cercle.
 Your invited guest becomes a temporary Cercle Member for the duration of the meeting, or until you withdraw the invitation.
 Your guest may represent your Cercle along with you in the meeting, but only while processing that specific Tension.

-Beyond the above, no one else may participate in a Cercle’s Governance Meetings.
+Beyond the above, no one else may participate in a Cercle’s Gouvernance Meetings.

 #### 3.3.2 Notice & Duration

-A Cercle may only conduct a Governance Meeting if the Secretary gave all Cercle Members reasonable advance notice of the meeting.
-Beyond that, there is no quorum required for a Cercle to conduct a Governance Meeting, unless a Politique specifies one.
+A Cercle may only conduct a Gouvernance Meeting if the Secretary gave all Cercle Members reasonable advance notice of the meeting.
+Beyond that, there is no quorum required for a Cercle to conduct a Gouvernance Meeting, unless a Politique specifies one.

-Governance Meetings end once they reach the duration initially scheduled by the Secretary.
+Gouvernance Meetings end once they reach the duration initially scheduled by the Secretary.
 The Secretary may choose to extend the duration within the meeting, but only if no Cercle Member requests otherwise.

-Any Cercle Member who misses part or all of a Governance Meeting counts as having had a chance to raise concerns about any Proposals made therein.
-Thus, a Cercle may adopt Proposals in a Governance Meeting without regard for absent members.
+Any Cercle Member who misses part or all of a Gouvernance Meeting counts as having had a chance to raise concerns about any Proposals made therein.
+Thus, a Cercle may adopt Proposals in a Gouvernance Meeting without regard for absent members.

 #### 3.3.3 Meeting Process

-The Facilitator must use the following process for Governance Meetings:
+The Facilitator must use the following process for Gouvernance Meetings:

 - **(a) Check-in Round:** Each participant in turn shares their current state, or offers another opening comment for the meeting.
 Responses are not allowed.
 - **(b) Agenda Building & Processing:** The Facilitator builds an agenda of Tensions to process, then processes each agenda item in turn.